skittermonster/Computer-Vision-Project-Overview/README.md

     - Ensure the dataset is diverse and representative of the problem.

-    - Your dataset should contain at least 20 images/student.
+    - Your dataset should contain at least 20 images(in each category)/student.
 - Option 2 - Annotate Existing Data:

     - Select an existing vision dataset.

     - Create new labels or annotations for a subset of this dataset.

-    - The subset should include at least 20 images/student.
+    - The subset should include at least 20 images(in each category)/student.
 ### Annotation Guidelines:

   - Clearly define the labels or annotations you will use.